12 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:— As of June 1st, there were eight (8) persons who tested positive for COVID-19; however twelve (12) persons have recovered; bringing the total active cases to seventy-one (71).
-The total number of confirmed cases is now two thousand four hundred thirty-three (2433).
+PHILIPSBURG:— The Minister of Public Health, Social Development, and Labor, Omar Ottley extends his deepest condolences to the family and friends of Sint Maarten’s 30th COVID-19 victim, who has passed away.
+He wishes the family strength during their time of grief.

-The Collective Prevention Services (CPS) are monitoring sixty-six (66) people in home isolation.
-Five (5) patients remain hospitalized at the St. Maarten Medical Center.
-The total number of deaths due to COVID-19 remains at twenty-eight (28).
+As of June 8th, there were eleven (11) persons who tested positive for COVID-19; however, twelve (12) persons have recovered; bringing the total active cases to seventy-five (75).
+The total number of confirmed cases is now two thousand four hundred ninety-five (2495).

-The number of people recovered since the first case surfaced on St. Maarten has increased to two thousand three hundred thirty-four ...
+The Collective Prevention Services (CPS) are monitoring seventy-one (71) people in home isolation.
+Four (4) patients are ...

 View comments